Skate 3 has a better graphic design and some updates to make the experience feel as real as possible.

 This mode requires players to impose as many injuries on the avatar as possible.
 Players get points for breaking the characters’ bones.

-As I share above, the open voice communication can expose young players with foul languages other players use.
+As I share above, open voice communication is usually english and we have a room chat for friendly conversation.
 However, there is an option to mute other players.

 There is a joke about a “hot secretary” in the game.